pZvfkv3t8PA9vAc/VE-KD/README.md

-# VE-KD:a-method-for-training-smaller-language-models-adapted-to-specific-domains
+# VE-KD: Vocabulary-Expansion Knowledge-Distillation for Training Smaller Domain-Specific Language Models

-This repository contains the model and evaluation dataset of our paper.
+This repository contains the model, evaluation dataset and distillation script of our paper.

+We use the script from [transformers](https://github.com/huggingface/transformers/tree/v4.23.0/examples/research_projects/distillation) to build our distillation script.

 We use the same scripts from [LinkBERT](https://github.com/michiyasunaga/LinkBERT). for fine-tuning model, please get the LinkBERT/src/{seqcls,tokcls}.

 ## Distillation VE-KD
 To distillation VE-KD from teacher model such as BERT-base,